Blue (La! Neu? album): Background and recording

 Having mixed and mastered the album, in 1987 Dinger submitted the tape to his record company Virgin Records (where he had been moved following WMG's takeover of Teldec in 1986).
 Virgin were contracted to release one more Dinger album by an agreement made with Teldec in 1979.
 On 17 March he received a letter from Udo Lange – head of Virgin in Germany – declining to release the album: "If one is not one hundred-percent certain of a product, even in such favourable conditions, it should not be released".
 Dinger was thus dropped from WMG and forced to market his following album (Die Engel des Herrn) independently.
 The album was originally to be titled "Five Pearls and a Hammer" in reference to the six tracks; the first five being "pearls" and "America" being "a hammer".

 By 1999 Dinger's relationship with Captain Trip Records, Tokyo allowed him to release many CDs relatively cheaply, and after meeting up with Spinello Elze in 1998 for the first time in years he decided to release Blue.
-He dedicated the album to Marion Paas, his partner since the early 1980s and Yvi's mother, as well as to his grandmother and parents.
+He dedicated the album to Marion Paas, his partner since the early 1980s, as well as to his grandmother and parents.
 The CD booklet features photographs of Dinger and his family in Zeeland in the 1980s, including one of Dinger, Yvi and Marion on the beach which Dinger found being sold as a tourist postcard.
 Significantly, the booklet features the first contribution of Masaki Nakao to a Dinger album (a drawing of the Japanese symbol "Ai").
 Nakao, who met Dinger in 1998, would be a major collaborator throughout the following decade before Dinger's death in 2008.